microsoft/monosize/packages/monosize/README.md

 Aggregates local results to a single report and uploads data to Azure Table Storage.

-> NOTE: should be called only during CI builds.
+> Note: should be called only during CI builds.

 ## Contributing